-Located in the College of Architecture and Environmental Design/North building, this library has a general collection that focuses on architecture, design, graphic design, interior design, landscape architecture, and planning.
-The library's Special Collections and Archives, Architectural Drawings Collection, and Materials Resource Center provide additional opportunities for research.
+Located on the first floor of the College of Architecture and Environmental Design/North building, this library's main collection focuses on architecture, design, graphic design, interior design, landscape architecture, and planning.
+The library's Special Collections and Archives, Architectural Drawings Collection, and Materials Resource Center provide additional opportunities for specialized research.
 For more information, access the Web site at www.asu.edu/lib/arch.